 Mac vs PC for music production

 Whether you choose a Mac or PC for music production is largely down to the platform you prefer and who you're collaborating with.
-There's little inherent advantage to using Macs when it comes to hardware, beyond familiarity with the system, and the general.
+There's little inherent advantage to using Macs when it comes to hardware, beyond familiarity with the system.

-There is, however, some software - notably Apple's own Logic Pro X (now Logic Pro X 10.5) and its enthusiast-focused cousin GarageBand - that is Mac-only.
+There is, however, some software - notably Apple's own Logic Pro X and its enthusiast-focused cousin GarageBand - that is Mac-only.
 GarageBand is essentially a toy, albeit a powerful one in the right hands.
 It's fine for the odd bit of recording and play, but pros favour more flexible software.
 Logic Pro X remains popular for recording work, as do the cross-platform Cubase, Ableton Live and Pro Tools.

 RAM and storage

 Music software is notoriously hungry for memory.
 A lack of RAM becomes a serious bottleneck in any pro-level project.
 You'll be able to run fewer instruments and fewer effects; you'll spend more time rendering and less time doing things live.
 Consider 16GB your minimum.
-This shouldn't be difficult now that all MacBook Pro models (with the exception of the two entry-level models) come with 16GB RAM as standard.
+This shouldn't be difficult now that all MacBook Pro models (with the exception of the two entry-level models) come with 16GB RAM as standard. iMacs are still (shockingly) left with just 8GB as standard.
 You can of course add 16GB RAM to any model at the point of sale and we recommend that you do so.

 Storage is also an issue.
 Hard drives can be a bottleneck due to their relatively low speed compared to SSDs, and they can be noisy.
 However, SSDs start out much smaller than hard drives, and are far more expensive.
 Entry-level Apple notebooks now have 256GB SSDs, but pro instrument and effects collections when installed can require hundreds of GB.